DADEVFA/Milestone2/README.md

 ## Overall:
 Theme changes depending what time of the day it is, but only if the user hasn't changed the theme manually in menu.
 Navigation bar is behaving just as the hero section, and the menu background does the same.
-With some nice animation added when pressing the hamburger.
+Cool animation added when pressing the hamburger.
 Pressing the DarkMode/BrightMode button in menu, will change the background imidiately, so the user understands that the change is in place.
 Footer contains all important social media links, with buttons, to go to top or to important pages.